 I love working with adults who are ready for guidance and clarity, either due to a transition of sorts or through difficult terrain.
-Sometimes this means finally being ready to make sense of the past several decades of their life or how to orient themselves in the complex present day world.

 People who work with me tend to think of me as an ally, helping them to create the lives they want to live.
 I collaboratively draw upon people’s strengths, values, and competencies to navigate their way towards more fulfillment, freedom, purpose, and joy.
 I love helping people discover how they can experience sustainable feelings of aliveness and more connectedness, especially in relationship to others.